Seasonal Trail Crew Leader

 - Establish and maintain a culture of safety on the crew during all Greenway Trust projects.

-- Complete professional documentation of timesheets, vehicle mileage logs, project metrics, project reports, safety documentation, and incident reports in a timely manner.
+- Complete professional documentation of timesheets, vehicle mileage logs, project metrics, project reports, COVID-19 check-in forms, and incident reports in a timely manner.

 - Manage trails program and vehicle credit cards and receipts.